FactoryJet

 Shopify vs WooCommerce vs Custom: Which Platform Fits Your UK Business?

 UK SMBs should choose their e-commerce platform based on internal technical capacity, budget predictability, and growth timeline—not just initial setup cost.
 Shopify delivers managed hosting, automatic security patches, and PCI compliance out of the box, making it ideal for businesses without dedicated IT staff.
 The platform starts at £25/month with predictable scaling costs, and updates deploy automatically without breaking custom code or requiring developer intervention.
 WooCommerce appears cheaper initially because the plugin itself is free, but the true cost emerges when you factor in WordPress hosting (£15-£80/month for quality providers), SSL certificates, security monitoring, and developer time for plugin conflicts and updates.
 A Sheffield retailer we consulted had spent £2,400 annually on WooCommerce maintenance alone—more than Shopify's total platform cost—before migrating to managed infrastructure.
 Custom platforms make sense for businesses with complex B2B workflows or unique inventory requirements that standard platforms can't accommodate.
 Building bespoke e-commerce typically costs £15,000-£50,000 upfront, then requires ongoing developer retainers for security patches, feature additions, and payment gateway updates.
-GPSUK in Staines needed custom B2B functionality—request-for-quote workflows, trade account management, and artwork visualisation—which we delivered on Commerceflo, an AI-native unified commerce platform that bridges the gap between off-the-shelf limitations and full custom builds.
+GPSUK in Staines needed custom B2B functionality—request-for-quote workflows, trade account management, and artwork visualisation—which we delivered on custom B2B platforms, an AI-native unified commerce platform that bridges the gap between off-the-shelf limitations and full custom builds.
 For most UK SMBs, Shopify's total cost of ownership beats WooCommerce when you calculate three-year expenses including hosting, security, developer time, and downtime risk.
 Businesses with technical teams or very specific customisation needs may justify WooCommerce or custom builds, but companies prioritising speed to market and predictable costs typically see faster ROI with Shopify's managed infrastructure.
 The platform handles 98% of technical maintenance automatically, letting you focus on products and customers rather than server configurations and plugin compatibility.

 FactorShopifyWooCommerceCustom Platform